aimav/.github/profile/README.md

 MetaOS
   - For the web version, the browser itself is the OS
+  - Aimav manages data of apps into a single access point

 Apps
   - A selection of open-source apps are integrated in